FAQ

 How is the park working to stay eco-friendly?

 Sustainability is built into everything we do.
 We plan to operate an on-site tire and glass recycling center to process waste generated by our events — shredding drift tires into premium rubber mulch and recycling local glass into specialized construction sand.
-Our track walls are built from interlocking concrete Eco-Blocks, and we use crushed glass beneath our concrete paddock for drainage.
+We also plan to build our track walls from interlocking concrete Eco-Blocks, and use crushed glass beneath our concrete paddock for drainage.

 What is the relationship between the OMA, OIMP, and UZ Mafia?